QB VII (miniseries): Plot

-Dr. Adam Kelno, a Pole, escapes from a Nazi concentration camp.
+Dr. Sir Adam Kelno, a Pole, escapes from a Nazi concentration camp.
 During his recovery, he romances his nurse, Angela, and eventually marries her and settles in England.

-After the end of World War II, the communists try to extradite Kelno for war crimes committed as a doctor working for the Nazis, where he allegedly performed medical experiments on Jewish prisoners.
-They fail to prove their case and Kelno is vindicated, but afterwards he takes his wife to the Middle East to escape the notoriety.
+After the end of World War II, the communist authorities of Poland try to extradite Kelno for war crimes committed as a doctor working for the Nazis, where he allegedly performed medical experiments on Jewish prisoners.
+They fail to prove their case and Kelno is vindicated, but afterwards he takes his wife to Kuwait to escape the notoriety.
+His efforts to bring modern medicine and vaccinate the children of the region earns him recognition and a knighthood.
+He returns to England to set up a practice in one of the poorest London neighborhoods.

-During World War II, Abraham Cady was wounded, also marrying his nurse, Samantha, though he cheats on her, eventually taking up with Lady Margaret.
-Initially atheistic, Cady reconnects with his Jewish heritage while in Israel to see his ill father, who dies shortly after his arrival.
+During World War II, Abraham Cady, an American writer serving in the Royal Air Force, was wounded.
+He also marries his nurse, Samantha.
+They move to California, where Cady becomes an Oscar-winning screenwriter, and raise their son; his father, an Orthodox Jew, lives with them, sharing his faith with his intrigued grandson, much to the ire of the atheistic Cady.
+When their son becomes of age, Cady and Samantha move to London; his father moves to Israel.
+His philandering and growing distance from one another leads to their divorce.
+He takes up with Lady Margaret, an American-born aristocrat.
+Cady reconnects with his Jewish heritage while in Israel to see his ill father, who dies shortly after his arrival.

-Cady writes a book, called The Holocaust, naming Kelno as a Nazi collaborator who performed forced sterilizations on Jewish prisoners.
+Cady remains in Israel to write a book, called The Holocaust.
+He names Kelno as a Nazi collaborator who performed forced sterilizations on Jewish prisoners.
 Kelno brings a lawsuit for libel against Cady, which is heard in the London courts.

 Kelno insists on his innocence.
 Cady is defiant when confronted by Kelno and reporters outside the courtroom.
 Kelno denies in court sterilizing healthy Jews at the behest of the SS, but Cady's barrister presents evidence that Kelno castrated hundreds of healthy Jews as punishments or as medical experiments, and that some of them died as a result.

-Kelno is devastated when his son turns on him and throws him out.
-Cady, too, loses his son, who dies while serving in the Israeli military.
+Kelno is devastated when his son, a medical intern, turns on him and throws him out.
+Cady, too, loses his son, who dies while serving in the Israeli Air Force.

-The jury finds in favor of Kelno but only gives him damages in the sum of one half-penny, "the lowest coin in the realm", for damages to Kelno's reputation.
+The jury finds in favor of Kelno but only rewards him one half-penny, "the lowest coin in the realm," for damages to Kelno's reputation.